gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

-# Commissioning Raspberry Pi 4 with Canonical MAAS
+# Commissioning a Raspberry Pi 4 with Canonical MAAS

 These steps were successful in commissioning a Raspberry Pi 4 with 4 GB of RAM using Ubuntu LTS 20.04.
-I used an SD Card for UEFI and a USB3 drive for OS install.
+I used an SD Card for UEFI and a USB3 drive (32GB thumbnail) for OS install.

-PROBLEM: This only works if the partitions are already configured on the USB drive and you select 'retain storage configuration'.
-If you do not select this then the install works perfectly but the sdcard contents are deleted and the PI will not boot.
-Still investigating a solution ...

 # Install MAAS
 First install Canonical's MAAS as per the instructions here: